Here are some interesting facts about Jordan that I collected during my numerous trips to the Middle East.

-You will get the picture of how impatient I was to visit Jordan if I tell you that I was actually waiting for few years for the trip to take place.
-I knew that I shouldn’t travel on my own, not around Middle East and not for the first time at least, and local agencies back home were still not doing trips to Jordan.
-After I have seen photos of Petra, I have read all I could find about this ancient city, and I was just waiting for the opportunity to pop up!
+It’s easy to understand how impatient I was to visit the country if I tell you that I was so eager to go for a few years.
+I knew that I shouldn’t travel on my own, not around the Middle East, and not for the first time at least, and local agencies didn’t have any tours yet.
+After I saw photos of Petra for the first time, I read all I could find about the city, and I was just fidgeting in waiting for the opportunity to arise.

 And it did!
-It happened in 2008 when I have finally packed and went to the Middle East for the first time.
-I traveled all over Syria and Jordan, and this trip turned out to be an introduction to many more travels around the region in years to come.
-So, Jordan!
-Here are few guidelines on things to know about the country, just to prepare you for what’s yet to come in this series!
+It happened in 2008 when I finally packed my suitcase and went to the Middle East for the first time.
+I traveled all around Syria and Jordan, and this trip turned out to be an introduction to many more travels around the region in years to come.
+Here are a few guidelines on things to know about the country, just to prepare you for what’s yet to come in this series.

-There will be more about Jordan history in future posts, but I should mention that the city of Amman was proclaimed the capital in 1921, the same year when king Abdullah I founded the country of – Transjordan.
+There will be more about Jordan’s history in future posts, but I should mention that the city of Amman was declared the capital in 1921, the same year when King Abdullah I founded the country of – Transjordan.

-Not only that the population was influenced by the new situation, but also the whole economy of Jordan, including tourism.
-Although Jordan is a peaceful country (it’s one of the Arab monarchies that didn’t allow almost any Arab Spring demonstrations), it cannot avoid the impact coming from regional turbulence.
-Bear in mind that Jordan borders with Syria, Iraq, Israel, Palestine and Saudi Arabia!
+Not only that the population was influenced by the new situation, but also Jordan’s economy and tourism.
+Although Jordan is a peaceful country (it’s an Arab monarchy that didn’t allow almost any Arab Spring demonstrations), it cannot avoid the consequences due to regional turbulence.
+Bear in mind that Jordan borders Syria, Iraq, Israel, Palestine, and Saudi Arabia.

-Jordan stretches to the Red Sea into the Gulf of Aqaba, along 27 kilometers of the coastline.
-(More about Aqaba in one of the future posts!)
-There is a desert to the East and the great Rift valley of Jordan River to the West, which is also the Israeli border.
-Jabal Ram is the highest point of Jordan, while the lowest is the famous Dead Sea.
-(There will be more about the Dead Sea, of course, stay tuned!)
+Jordan stretches to the Red Sea into the Gulf of Aqaba with about 27 kilometers of coastline.
+(More about Aqaba in one of the future posts.)
+There is a desert to the east and the great rift valley of the Jordan River to the west, which also serves as the Israeli border.
+Jabal Ram is the highest point in Jordan, while the lowest is the famous Dead Sea.
+(There will be more about the Dead Sea, of course.)

-The official currency here is JD – the Jordanian Dinar, almost the same worth as a Euro (1 Euro – 0,80 JD).
-According to Arab tradition, you will find king’s posters on every corner.
-His name is Abdullah II, he was educated in Great Britain and United States (his eyes are blue), and he is married to beautiful queen Ranya.
-Jordan is considered to be the ally of the West and in close relations with Sunni Arab monarchies in the Gulf region.
+The official currency here is JD – the Jordanian Dinar, almost the same worth as Euro (1 Euro – 0,80 JD).
+According to the Arab tradition, you will find king’s posters on every corner.
+This blue-eyed king is called Abdullah II, he was educated in Great Britain and the United States and married to beautiful queen Ranya.
+Jordan is considered an ally of the West and cherishes close relations with Sunni Arab monarchies in the Gulf region.

-Although Amman is one of the modern Arab cities with vast quarters in the Western part of the town with skyscrapers, wealthy mansions, large business centers and a lot of foreigners from the West who work here, you have to remember that this is first and foremost an Arab country.
-Sharia law and Bedouin tradition are far greater here than any democratic or secular society rules.
-So, it’s always good to know few things before you go.
+Although Amman is one of the modern Arab cities with vast quarters in the western part of the city with skyscrapers, wealthy mansions, large business centers, and a lot of foreigners from the West who work here, you have to remember that this is first and foremost an Arab country.
+Sharia law and Bedouin tradition are far greater here than any democratic or secular society’s rules.
+So, it’s always good to know a few interesting facts about Jordan before coming here.

 What to wear

-You should probably know that non married couples are not really welcome to stay at the same hotel room or to hold hands in public.
+You should probably know that nonmarried couples are not really welcome to stay in the same hotel room or to hold hands in public.
 Like in any other Arab country, you shouldn’t show any affection in public.
-It really is rare that tourists have problems because of sharing the hotel room, but still – try to come with the group of fellow tourists or get a room at slightly better hotel (if it’s just the two of you), and find yourself a local guide.
-These are just things to know and consider, since some of them are against the local law and tradition.
+It really is rare that tourists have problems because of sharing a hotel room, but still – try to come with a group of fellow tourists or get a room at a slightly better hotel (if it’s just the two of you), and find a local guide.

 I was confused by the water issue as well.
 You get used to buying drinking water when you travel.
-But never before have I encountered the situation with water tanks placed on the top of the building which gets refilled from time to time while the water is to be used by all the tenants.
+But never before have I encountered a situation with water tanks placed on building tops which get refilled from time to time while water is to be used by all the tenants.
 This is for bathing and washing dishes.
-Never the less, the country lacks in water and so, when it’s hot and there’s not enough water for everybody, people tend to rob those rooftop tanks.
-Regardless to say that water bills get pretty expensive.
+Nevertheless, the country lacks water and so, when it’s hot and there’s not enough water for everybody, people tend to rob those rooftop tanks.
+Regardless to say that water bills can get pretty high.

-It’s like you have the drain pipes in the building, but not those to supply you with water.
-The same happened with washing machine – there was no fill hose!
-Okay, you get the idea that water is to be taken care of here, it’s not to be wasted etc, but this was a bit odd.
+The same happened with the washing machine – there was no fill hose.
+Okay, you get the idea that water is to be taken care of here, it’s not to be wasted, etc, but this was a bit odd.
 I took a big pot filled with water which I then poured into the washing machine.
 The drain hose goes into the toilet.
 After a while, you get used to these things, of course.
-And you can always ask a janitor (who also serves as a doorman), who can be found in almost every building in West Amman…
+And you can always ask a janitor (who also serves as a doorman), who can be found in almost every building in west Amman.

 Okay, this is probably enough for now.
-You got acquainted with few interesting facts about Jordan and we should go around Amman in the next Glimpse.
-There’s so much to see, believe me!
+You got acquainted with a few interesting facts about Jordan and now we are ready to go around Amman in the next post.
+There’s so much to see!